buffalaugh/ubibot-powershell/README.md

 # ubibot-powershell
-Simple ubibot compatible powershell script to publish temperature data to an influx db instance
+Simple ubibot compatible powershell script to publish temperature data to an influxdb instance